Finn Kelly: Characterisation and introduction

-Career ambitions and manipulation of Xanthe
+Career ambitions and manipulation of Xanthe Canning

 Finn wants to reunite with Elly and take the principal job from Susan.
 A writer for TV Soap said that relocating to Erinsborough to work at the high school was all part of Finn's plan to win Elly back, after ruining their relationship with his "vindictive scheming".
 Having realised that he is in love with Elly, Finn does not want to waste time as he has a brain aneurysm, that could rupture at any moment.
 He knows that he has the perfect opportunity to fulfil his dream of becoming a school principal, and begins keeping notes on every decision Susan makes.
 He also convinces Xanthe to be his spy at the school, after she learns about his aneurysm.
 Finn "turns on the charm" with Elly and they have sex.
 Following their night together, Elly avoids Finn and later says that she does not want to be in a relationship with him.
 Adding to his frustrations, she and Susan find Xanthe a new tutor, as they realise that she has become too involved in his personal life.
 Finn loses his temper with Elly and receives a warning about his behaviour, leading him to step up his plan to have Susan removed from her job.
 Finn starts by using his relationship with Elly to undermine Susan's role as principal.